appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 # IANA Considerations

-This document has no IANA actions.
+This document has no IANA actions, yet.

 --- back